 Rather than have your money die with you, you may have selected a guarantee period or a joint life option, or both, when you set up your annuity.
 This means ongoing income will be paid to your loved ones for either a set period of time - or for the rest of their lives.

 Serious ill health

+You’ll need to speak to your scheme administrator or pension provider to see if this is possible.
 Further information regarding serious ill health and your pension can be found on the gov.uk website.

 What happens to your State Pension?

 When you die, your husband, wife or civil partner may be entitled to receive some of your State Pension entitlements depending on individual circumstances.